 The French Revolution was brought about, at least in part, by a volcano.
 The 1783 eruption of the Laki volcano on Iceland spewed large amounts of dust, ash and sulphur into the skies over Europe.
 This lowered mean temperatures for up to two years, causing disruption to harvests and a significant reduction in crop yields.

-Notre Dame Cathedral, probably the most famous church in Paris, dates back to the 1100s.
-At the height of the French Revolution it was seized and re-dedicated as a ‘temple of liberty’ and many of its religious symbols and artworks were destroyed.
+Partially destroyed by fire in 2019, Notre Dame Cathedral was the most famous church in Paris.
+The main structure dates back to the 1100s.
+At the height of the French Revolution, it was seized and re-dedicated as a ‘temple of liberty’ and many of its religious symbols and artworks were destroyed.